diphtherial/factorio-autocar/README.md

 The main research is the "Tile Directives" research, available after Automobolism.
 That unlocks the following items:

 - The **Autocar**, a car-like entity that currently looks just like the car sans a turret.
 The player can ride it, but not control it at all.
 When fuel is inserted, it'll move forward at the default (slow) speed and consume fuel items until it runs out or hits something.
 The car will cease to respond to tile directives once it runs out of fuel, so plan accordingly.
+- An autocar variant with a turret, the **Autocar w/Turret**, that can be loaded with basic or piercing bullets by dropping them into the trunk inventory.
+They'll be automatically stocked into the turret if the car has fuel and there's space in the turret for them.
 - **Tile Directives**, concrete-like tiles with instructions on them that the car will follow when it runs over one.
 The car will snap to the position of the center of the tile on contact to keep it on the grid.
 The tile commands are described below.
 (Since they're like concrete, they'll by default start with a 2x2 brush size; you should probably reduce this to 1x1 by pressing the '-' key.)

 ## Tile Directive Types: